-- The maximum income must not exceed the perk laid down by Council from time to time. - The Applicant must be a registered owner of the property, living on the property and have occupied it for at least 5 years. - The Applicant cannot be a registered owner of more than one property in the Municipal area.
+- Applicants qualify irrespective the age on condition that a medical certificate be produced to Council. - The maximum income must not exceed the perk laid down by Council from time to time. - The Applicant must be a registered owner of the property, living on the property and have occupied it for at least 5 years. - The Applicant cannot be a registered owner of more than one property in the Municipal area.